fabferri/az-pattern/vwan1/vwan-securehubs-spoke-and-child-spoke-s2s/README.md

 root@R31-1:~# tcpdump -i eth0 -n "net 10.31.1.0/24" and tcp
 root@R32-1:~# tcpdump -i eth0 -n "net 10.32.1.0/24" and tcp
 ```

-## Notes

-- Some embedded comments in the ARM templates still describe the previous layout.
-The actual resources declared in the templates are the authoritative source.
-- Parent spokes are transit-only VNets in the current design.
-- Workloads are deployed only in child spokes. if you deploy workloads in parent spoke vnet the traffic parent spoke-to-parent spoke will be asymmetric
-- Secure hub routing intent currently applies only to `PrivateTraffic`.

 ## ANNEX: Checking flow symmetry through the NVAs